-Putting a link in an embedded spot – one that you can’t easily change – is something to put extra consideration into.
-We often publish new web pages or content and think that the URL will be fine, until it’s not.
+Putting a link in an embedded spot — one that you can’t easily change — is something to put extra consideration into.
+We often publish new web pages or content but don’t put any thought into the URL.
 Some URLs are impossible, or at least are very difficult, to change once they’re in the wild.
+For example, changing the URL on printed marketing material would require re-printing everything, or changing the URL in a mobile app would require re-publishing the whole app through the app store approval process.
 Does this situation sound familiar?
 If you’ve run a marketing campaign, or developed an app, it soon might.
 Here are some situations where you may become stuck with hard-to-change embedded links and how URL redirection can help!

 With URL redirection, you can choose a dedicated URL to include in your marketing collateral and simply redirect your most current marketing campaigns to that URL.
 This also allows you to send users to your homepage, or to choose specific URLs that help target campaigns for certain audiences.
 For example, a renovation company can use renovation.com/kitchens for those looking specifically for kitchen campaigns, and renovation.com/bathrooms for bathroom campaigns.

 2. Streamline Third-Party Services

 Small to medium-sized businesses don’t always have the capacity to build in-house software solutions for their needs, and large businesses usually prefer to buy rather than build IT systems.
 Organizations use third-party services for things like surveys or forms, which often have specific URLs set by the service — and they can’t be changed.
 What happens if you decide to switch vendors but don’t want to disrupt your operations?